 Luxardo Original Maraschino Cherries

 Luxardo is the gold standard for cherries in craft-cocktail bars: If you're ordering an $18 Manhattan, one of these will almost definitely be in it.
 The brand takes the fruit from 30,000 proprietary marasca cherry trees on the Euganean Hills in the Veneto region of Italy (which is just north of Fabbri's Emilia-Romagna).
 The cherries are candied directly after harvesting, which results in a beautiful, dark, all-natural color and flavor.

-The Luxardo texture is meaty and the fruit is soaked in rich syrup that makes a perfect subtle sweetener for those who prefer less sugar in their old-fashioned.
+The Luxardo texture is meaty and the fruit is soaked in rich syrup that makes a perfect subtle sweetener for a classic Boulevardier, or a perfect topping for ice cream.
 While they are certainly a bit pricier than the brightly colored ones we grew up with, these cherries work in nearly every cocktail and are well worth the money.

 Traverse City Whiskey Co.
 Premium Cocktail Cherries